stefan-hoeck/idris2-ilex/README.md

 What kind of token can we recognize here?
 We certainly have the commas separating the fields on every line.
 We also have line breaks separating table rows.
-In between those, we have arbitrary data.
+Between those, we have arbitrary data.
 Let us start with these very basic observations and define and test a lexer for this structure.
-Since we are going to implement several iterations of a `.csv` lexer, we use an integer suffix in our names:
+Since we are going to implement several iterations of a CSV lexer, we use an integer suffix in our names:

 ```idris